Appendix A — ML-Stats Dictionary

 Variance

-Let \(Y\) be a discrete or continuous random variable whose support is \(\mathcal{Y}\) with a mean represented by \(\mathbb{E}(Y)\).
-Then, the variance of \(Y\) is the mean of the squared deviation from the corresponding mean as follows:
+Let \(Y\) be a discrete or continuous random variable with finite expected value \(\mathbb{E}(Y)\).
+The variance of \(Y\) is the expected squared deviation from its mean: